• Skip to primary navigation

 Aeovian’s Approach

 Selectively targeting mTORC1 has long been considered nearly impossible due to the similarity to mTORC2 and the complexity of rapamycin’s chemical structure.
-Large Pharma and biotechs have spent years and hundreds of millions in R&D with limited success.
+Large Pharma and biotechs have spent years and hundreds of millions of dollars in R&D with limited success.
 Aeovian took this challenge head on.
 The team was able to identify how distinct structural motifs in rapamycin contributed differently to its function by mapping how mTOR inhibitors interact uniquely with each of the mTOR complexes.
-It had been previously shown that rapamycin inhibits mTORC1 and MTORC2 by two distinct mechanisms.
+It had been previously shown that rapamycin inhibits mTORC1 and mTORC2 by two distinct mechanisms.
 Whereas rapamycin inhibits mTORC1’s kinase functionality directly, it inhibits that of mTORC2 by potently disrupting the formation of new mTORC2 complexes.
-Aeovian discovered that altering the binding kinetics of rapalogs to the mTOR protein, mTORC2 inhibition can be avoided while still maintaining potent mTORC1 inhibition
+Aeovian discovered that by altering the binding kinetics of rapalogs to the mTOR protein, mTORC2 inhibition can be avoided while still maintaining potent mTORC1 inhibition.

-In a Phase 1 study with healthy volunteers, Aeovian’s candidate delivered on the safety promise reaching doses significantly exceeding that of everolimus, the approved non-selective mTOR inhibitor for TSC.
+In a Phase 1 study with healthy volunteers, Aeovian’s candidate delivered on the safety promise, reaching doses significantly exceeding that of everolimus, the approved non-selective mTOR inhibitor for TSC.
 While patient trials are still ahead, Aeovian’s results demonstrate the promise of precision medicine: targeted, well-tolerated therapies that can fundamentally change how complex diseases such as TSC are treated.

 Aeovian’s therapeutic may not only improve seizure control, but as a disease-modifying drug it will have an impact on the litany of complications that come with a TSC diagnosis.
 Access to a precise, disease-modifying medication will be a life-altering improvement for patients.